U.S. says India talks 'a priority' after postponing twice

 But Pompeo called Indian Foreign Minister Sushma Swaraj on Wednesday night to say that the United States had to postpone the meeting because of unavoidable reasons, the Indian foreign ministry said.

-The so-called two-plus-two talks are the highest level of dialogue between the United States and India and were agreed

-by U.S. President Donald Trump and Indian Prime Minister Narendra Modi last year.
+The so-called two-plus-two talks are the highest level of dialogue between the United States and India and were agreed by U.S. President Donald Trump and Indian Prime Minister Narendra Modi last year.

 Haley, who is on a visit to New Delhi, told Reuters that the talks were a priority and would happen soon.

-“It’s not just that it’s going to happen, they are now willing to come here if they need to or travel to make sure the two plus two happens.
+“It’s not just that it’s going to happen, they are now willing to come here if they need to, or travel to make sure the two plus two happens.
 It is a priority.
 It’s something that needed to happen.
 It’s important,” she said.

 No new dates have been announced.

-The meeting was originally planned for April but that had to be put off because Trump fired Secretary of State Rex Tillerson the previous month and Pompeo went through confirmation hearings before the U.S. Congress.
+The meeting was originally planned for April but had to be put off because Trump fired Secretary of State Rex Tillerson the previous month and Pompeo went through confirmation hearings before the U.S. Congress.

 Among the issues on the agenda for next week’s talks were arms sales including the transfer of Sea Guardian surveillance drones to the Indian navy, the first such sale of unmanned aircraft.